-Miles and miles of uninterrupted flat land, with the absence of obstruction by any mountains produces high speed hostile winds that also bring in considerable dust.
+Miles and miles of uninterrupted flat land, with the absence of obstruction by any mountains, produce high-speed hostile winds that also bring in considerable dust.

 The school was situated on the outskirts of one of these clusters in between the fields which gave us scenic views and cool winds in the summer months due to the standing rice crop.
 But at the end of each harvest cycle, there would be frequent dust storms.
 There was also the problem of stubble burning which brought in considerable ash with the winds.

-The taupe colour of the blank walls is to match that of the surrounding soil so that the weathering they endure get camouflaged.
+The taupe colour of the blank walls is to match that of the surrounding soil so that the weathering they endure gets camouflaged.

 Breaks in the wall are articulated by brightly coloured bridge elements.
-Most openings are oriented towards small courts that are created by the finger like massing of the built form.
+Most openings are oriented towards small courts that are created by the finger-like massing of the built form.
 Very few openings are in the direction of the incident winds.
-The courts are mutually shaded through the day.
-The size and scale of the courts has been kept intimate as they are also play spaces for the younger children – these may perhaps double up as winter classrooms as well!
+The courts are mutually shaded throughout the day.
+The size and scale of the courts have been kept intimate as they also play spaces for the younger children – these may perhaps double up as winter classrooms as well!